Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Card

 Cardmembers also enjoy traveler, roadside and consumer protections that come in handy overseas, on the road and at home.

-The Amazon Prime Rewards card gives you points instead of cash back.
-Each point is worth one cent, which means you’ll earn $1 in rewards for every $20 you spend at Amazon or Whole Foods, every $50 you spend at gas stations, restaurants or drugstores or every $100 spent on other purchases.
+The Amazon Prime Rewards Visa technically gives you points instead of cash back.
+Each point is worth 1 cent, which means you’ll earn $1 in rewards for every $20 you spend at Amazon or Whole Foods, every $50 you spend at gas stations, restaurants or drugstores or every $100 spent on other purchases.

 There are a number of ways to redeem points, including: